SamCT/bellerophon_CODEX/README.md

 # bellerophon

+This branch was developed using OpenAI's Codex, non-integrated into the HPC.
+End use is for teaching and research purposes.

 Rust-first implementation of the Bellerophon pipeline: filter mapped reads where the mapping spans a junction, retaining the 5-prime read.

 This repository now ships the optimized direct Rust pipeline as the primary and only supported implementation.